SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 ### What File Formats are acccepted?

 While STDP supports the upload of any data file format, sharing data can be greatly enhanced  if you use ubiquitous, easy-to-read formats.
-For instance, while Microsoft Excel files are commonplace, it's better to export these spreadsheets to Comma Separated Values (CSV) text files, which can be read on any computer without having Microsoft products installed.
+For instance, while Microsoft Excel files are commonplace, it's better to export these spreadsheets to Comma Separated Values (CSV), or tab separated value text files, which can be read on any computer without having Microsoft products installed.

 For image files, use common formats like PNG, JPEG, TIFF, etc. Most all browsers can handle these.
 If you use specialized software to create your data, try to save you data in well-known formats.
 For instance, GIS data can be exported to ESRI shapefiles, and data created in Matlab or other matrix-based programs can be exported as NetCDF (an open binary format).

 ### What happens after I "Save Dataset"?
-The dataset will be entered into the STDP system, and will only be visible to you, and those that you share the data package with, privately until you [Publish](/submit_online/#publication_options/) the data.
+The dataset will be entered into the STDP system, and will only be visible to you, and those that you share the data package with, privately until you [**Publish**](../submit_online/#publication_options/) the data.
 You can continue to Edit the record after you submit.

 ### What are my data package publication options?
-Please review the [publication options](/submit_online/#publication-options) to make your new or previously existing dataset(s) and/or metadata publications available through the Smithsonian Tropical Data Portal.
+Please review the [**publication options**](../submit_online/#publication-options) to make your new or previously existing dataset(s) and/or metadata publications available through the Smithsonian Tropical Data Portal.
 If you have any questions regarding the process, please feel free to reach out to `BrissetteL@si.edu`

 ### What if my data upload is failing?
 Uploading large amounts of data can be really difficult on home internet connections.
 We recommend taking the following steps: